 Mergers and Acquisitions

 The company has expanded in recent years.
-Peco Foods acquired Townsends' Arkansas plants out of bankruptcy for more than $51 million, expanding its footprint to that state.
-As a result, it added the Chef's Select, Perfect Breast, Pristine Cuisine, Ruby Dragon, and Speedy Bird brand names to is products portfolio.
+Peco Foods acquired Townsends' Arkansas plants out of bankruptcy in 2011 for more than $51 million, expanding its footprint to that state.
+As a result, it added the Chef's Select, Perfect Breast, Pristine Cuisine, Ruby Dragon, and Speedy Bird brand names to its products portfolio.

-Peco was founded by Herman Hickman in the 1930s, when he and his brother-in-law began raising 75 white leghorn biddies; Peco Foods is still owned and operated by the Hickman family.
+Peco Foods was founded by Herman Hickman in the 1930s, when he and his brother-in-law began raising 75 white leghorn biddies.

 The largest export market for US chicken is Russia, which in 2009 reported finding antibiotic and anti-parasitic drug residue in products from three separate plants belonging to three US chicken companies, Peco (and its plant in Canton, Mississippi) among them.
 In March of that year, Russia banned the companies' products.
 (The other companies involved in the ban were Tyson and Sanderson Farms.)